Final report for LNE21-421

 November 30, 2024

-In the third year of the project, progress towards this milestone included the recruitment of four returning and one new farm in New York City, four returning and one new farm in Buffalo, and two new farms in Rochester to implement on-farm sustainable pest management trials.
-In New York City, cabbage whitefly, spotted lanternfly and cucurbit downy mildew were identified as major pests.
+In the third year of the project, progress towards this milestone included the recruitment of four returning and one new farm in NYC, four returning and one new farm in Buffalo, and two new farms in Rochester to implement on-farm sustainable pest management trials.
+In NYC, cabbage whitefly, spotted lanternfly and cucurbit downy mildew were identified as major pests.
 Management tactics trialed this year included crop rotation, releasing biocontrols, physical barriers, and growing disease resistant varieties.
 In Buffalo, aphids, flea beetles and Swede Midge were identified by growers as priority pests.
 Management tactics trialed this year included releasing biocontrols, using crop covers, monitoring pest populations through trapping, and regular scouting.
 In Rochester, brassica pests such as Swede Midge were identified by growers as priority pests.
 Management tactics trialed this year included monitoring pest populations through trapping and regular scouting.

 2) Urban farms across cities in NYS (Albany, Rochester, Buffalo, Troy, Binghamton, Syracuse, NYC, etc.) complete survey on the predominate pest issues, preferred pest management practices, perceived benefits, resources and information needed, etc. Activity: Project members craft survey and submit to 75 urban farms across NYS.